jlinoff/csdiff/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://cloud.githubusercontent.com/assets/2991242/26766793/2d0d2530-494d-11e7-849b-a03bec7a1a5c.png" alt="example-2">

-Now there are no differences because they were filtered out.
+Now there are no differences because they were masked.

 <a name="colors"></a>
 ## Colors
-You have the option of customizing the output colors based on the type of data.
+You have the option of customizing the output colors based on the type of data by specifying colormaps for different
+types of output.

 Here is an example of how that is done.